martycep/personal_blog/src/index.md

 welcome intrepid internet user,

-here i learn in public and write about stuff
+here i learn in public by researching and writing

 enjoy your stay &#127796;